Credit card bills, student loan debt and mortgage debt are weighing down most Americans, and it's all getting more expensive.

-This first step can be one of the most difficult.
+This first step to debt management can be one of the most difficult.
 You need to get a true picture of your financial situation, and that can be stressful and scary — but also illuminating.

 To start, create a spreadsheet with a row for each creditor, similar to our example below.